5.3.1 Non-agency payments

 Prescribed non-agency payments

-The Registrar can credit certain payments towards a payer's child support liability regardless of the intention of the parents at the time the payment was made (section 71C), except if:
+The Registrar can credit certain payments towards a payer's child support liability regardless of the intention of the parents at the time the payment was made (CSRC Act section 71C), except if:

-- the liability is an overseas maintenance liability (section 71C(6)), or
+- the liability is an overseas maintenance liability (CSRC Act section 71C(6)), or

-- the liability is a parentage overpayment order, or for spousal or de facto maintenance (section 71C(5)(a)), or
+- the liability is a recovery order, or for spousal or de facto maintenance (CSRC Act section 71C(5)(a)), or

-- at the time the payment was made the payer had at least regular care of any of the children to whom the relevant administrative assessment relates, or
+- at the time the payment was made, the payer had at least regular care of any of the children to whom the relevant administrative assessment relates (CSRC Act section 71C(1)(ba)), or

-- at the time the payment was made the child support liability was being fully or partially met by a lump sum credit (Refer to 5.3.3 Crediting Lump Sum Payments)
+- at the time the payment was made, the child support liability was being fully or partially met by a lump sum credit (CSRC Act section 71C(2)) (refer to 5.3.3).

-Credit can be given up to a maximum of 30% of the ongoing liability, provided:
+Credit can be given up to a maximum of 30% of the liability, provided:

-- the payer has less than 14% care of all of the children to whom the relevant administrative assessment relates at the time the credit is being applied (section 71C(1)(d), and
+- the payer has less than 14% care of all of the children to whom the relevant administrative assessment relates at the time the credit is being applied (CSRC Act section 71C(1)(d)), and

-- the child support liability is not already being met by a lump sum credit.
+- the child support liability is not already being met by a lump sum credit (CSRC Act section 71C(5)(b)).

-The balance can be paid in cash or in the form of a non-agency payment credited under s71 or s71A, or from money credited from another source such as a tax refund or payment from a third party.
+The balance can be paid in cash or in the form of a non-agency payment credited under CSRC Act sections 71 or 71A, or from money credited from another source such as a tax refund or payment from a third party.

 The Registrar can only credit amounts paid on or after 1 July 1999.

-The types of payments that can be credited in this way are listed or 'prescribed' by regulation (regulation 5D).
+The types of payments that can be credited in this way are listed or 'prescribed' by regulation (CSRC Act section 71C(1)(b) and CSRC Regs section 19).
 They are:

-- amounts payable for uniforms and books prescribed by a school or preschool for that child,
+- amounts payable for uniforms and books required by a school or preschool for that child

 - the payee's share of amounts payable for the payee's home, and

-- the costs to the payee of obtaining and running a motor vehicle, including repairs and standing costs.
+- costs to the payee of obtaining & running a motor vehicle, including repairs & standing costs.

-The date of notification of the payment is the trigger for commencing to credit up to 30% towards the current liability.
-If a payer satisfies the conditions and the amount of the payment is more than 30% of the enforceable maintenance liability in a given month, the payer will be said to have an 'uncredited' amount.
+If the payer satisfies the conditions and the prescribed non-agency payment is accepted, credit of up to 30% of the current liability can be applied from the date of notification of the payment.
+If the amount of the payment is more than 30% of the enforceable maintenance liability in a given month, the excess amount will be retained as an 'uncredited' amount.
 This uncredited amount can be applied against the payer's enforceable maintenance liability in a later month provided the conditions for payment are again met.

 The Registrar cannot credit an uncredited amount towards any child support arrears that accumulated prior to the payer notifying the Registrar of the prescribed payment.
-An uncredited amount can be applied to arrears that accumulate after the notification, but only when at least 70% of the liability is satisfied by cash or a non-agency payment credited under s71 or s71A.
+An uncredited amount can be applied to arrears that accumulate after the notification, but only when at least 70% of the liability is satisfied by cash or a non-agency payment credited under CSRC Act section 71 or 71A.

 Example: A payer has a current liability of $100 per month and owes $3,000 in arrears.

-In August 2013 the payer notifies the Registrar of a prescribed payment of $2,000 made that month, however, no payments were made direct to the payee, or to the Registrar.
+In August 2013 the payer notifies the Registrar of a prescribed payment of $2,000 made that month, however, has not made any payments directly to the payee or to the Registrar.

-If, in the above example, the payer pays $1,000 on 7 December 2013, $280 of the cash payment (70% of the liability) is applied to the liabilities raised for August, September, October and November (i.e. $400) and $120 of the uncredited prescribed payment would be credited to the account.
+If the payer instead pays $1,000 on 7 December 2013, $280 of the cash payment (70% of the liability) is applied to the liabilities raised for August, September, October and November (i.e. $400) and $120 of the uncredited prescribed payment would be credited to the account.
 This leaves an uncredited balance of $1,880 and the cash payment in excess of 70% of the liabilities, being $720, is credited against the original arrears of $3,000.

 If a retrospective variation is made to a liability, whether it results in an increase or a decrease, the amount credited from a prescribed payment remains unchanged despite the fact that the percentage of the prescribed payment has changed.